nischal-hp/Data-Structures-in-Python/Sort Algorithms/sortAlgorithms.md

 This is used by Tim Sort, which is the default sort we get with python.
 Tim Sort is a hybrid sort algorithm which uses a combination of Merge Sort and Insertion Sort, to work well with the real world data.

+## Shell Sort
+This is an optimization over Insertion sort.
+The issues with Insertion sort are :
+1) If there is a lower value towards the right side of the pointer, then we will end doing lot of comparisions and swaps.
+Have to compare with each value.
+Once found the right place, have to swap other elements and move them up a place in the array.

+The intuition for Shell Sort is to have heavier elements on right hand side and lesser elements on left hand side.
+They might not necessarily be sorted, but this will help us later in the sorting process.

+# Algorithm:
+1. Start with a gap of n/2 and sort the sub-arrays.
+(Ex: For an array with [3,4,1,2] and gap=2.
+We choose alternate elements for the subarray.
+Sort elements 1 and 3; then elements 2 and 4.
+The final sorted array in this case is [1,2,3,4])
+2. Go on reducing gap by n/2 and keep on sorting the subarrays. (i.e n/4, n/8 and so on).
+3. Last iteration should have gap=1, which is same as Insertion sort.

+# Time Complexity:
+Worst Case : O(n^2) (worst known worst case gap sequence) O(nlog^2n) (best known worst case gap sequence)

+Best Case : O(nlogn) (most gap sequences)
+O(nlog^2n) (best known worst case gap sequence)

+## Selection Sort
+FOr the first index, choose the minimum element from the remaining array, and swap the 2 elements.
+For second index, choose the minimum element from the unsorted array, and swap the 2 elements.
+Continue the same process, till the end of the array.

+# Time Complexity:
+O(n^2), since we will have 2 for loops